 A Preterist Commentary on Luke 6:48-49: Floods represent Foreign Invaders.
 The Destruction of the House or Temple by the Romans signifies the Fulfillment of the Law.

-Floods are often used in the Bible as a metaphor for an invading army (Isaiah 8:7-8, Daniel 11:10, Daniel 11:40, Nahum 1:8, Joel 2:9).
-The flood of Nahum 1:8 represents the allied armies of the Babylonians, Susianans, Scythians and Medes that destroyed Nineveh in 612 B.C.
-The flood in Luke 6:48-49 symbolizes the Roman army and its assault on Israel from A.D.
-66 to 74.
+Floods are often used in the Bible as a metaphor for an invading army (Isaiah 8:7-8; Daniel 11:10, 40; Nahum 1:8; Joel 2:9).
+See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
+Similarly, the flood in Luke 6:48-49 symbolizes the Roman army and its assault on Israel from A.D.
+66 to 74.1

-A Preterist Commentary on Luke 6:48: The Rock is the Leader of the Christian Church.
+A Preterist Interpretation, Exposition and Commentary of Luke 6:48: The Rock is the Leader of the Christian Church.

 A Preterist Commentary on Luke 6:48: The House Built on the Rock is Christianity.